Lake Star Homes

 Become a Lake Star Home & Help Protect Our Drinking Water

-The City of Norfolk's drinking water comes from eight man-made lakes located in the cities of Norfolk, Virginia Beach, Suffolk and Isle of Wight County.
-The Department of Utilities manages these lakes and the surrounding property in order to protect water quality and ensure the availability of safe drinking water for all residents.
-However, we need your help to protect the lakes.
+The City of Norfolk's drinking water comes from eight man-made reservoirs located in the cities of Norfolk, Virginia Beach, Suffolk and Isle of Wight County.
+The Department of Utilities manages these reservoirs and the surrounding property in order to protect water quality and ensure the availability of safe drinking water for all residents.
+However, we need your help to protect them.

 Do You Live in the Watershed?